inlinestyle/lein-aggravate/README.md

                   :suffix "css"
                   :compressor "yui"}]
 ```
+* In both cases, the only required settings are `:input` and `:output`.
+* :aggregate-dirs recursively fetches all files in or below the specified directory (uses `file-seq`)
+* The `:suffix` option for `:aggregate-dirs` maps will filter the files it finds.
+* Currently the only available option for `:compressor` is `"yui"`, and note that this should only be used on `css` files.

 You can run this in your project with:
 ```
 $ lein aggravate
 ```

+##TODOS

+1. Implement Leiningen hook usage.

+2. Add a compressor for `js`

+3. Learn to write better clojure

+4. Learn to write better READMEs

 ## License